-- 24 CFR part 578;- FY 2023 CoC Application Navigational Guide;
+- 24 CFR part 578;

+FY 2023 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-3. A-1.
+3A-1.
 New PH-PSH/PH-RRH Project-Leveraging Housing Resources.
 NOFO Section V.B.6.a.
-You must upload the Housing Leveraging C Screen. ommitment attachment to the 4B.
-Attach ments Is your CoC applying for a new PH-PSH or PH-R housing units which are not funded through the 0 experiencing homelessness?
-3. A-2.
-New PH-PSH/PH-RRH Project-Leveraging Healthcare Resources.
+You must upload the Housing Leveraging Commitment attachment to the 4B.
+Attachments Screen.

+Is your CoC app lying for a new PH-PSH or PH-RRH project that uses housing subsidies or subsidized No housing units wh ich are not funded through the CoC or ESG Programs to help individuals and families experiencing ho nelessness?

 NOFO Section V.B.6.b.
-You must upload the Healthcare Formal Agr reements attachment to the 4B.
-Attachm ents Screen.
-Is your CoC applying for a new PH-PSH or PH-R individuals and families experiencing homelessn RRH project that uses healthcare resouress? ces to help No 3A-3.
+You must upload the Healthcare Formal Agreements attachment to the 4B.
+Attachments Screen.

+Is your CoC applying for a new PH-PSH or PH-RRH project that uses healthcare resources to help individuals and families experiencing homelessness?
+No -- ---- --

+3A-3.
 Leveraging Housing/Healthcare Resources-List of Projects.
 NOFO Sections V.B.6.a. and V.B.6.b.

-J If you selected yes to questions 3A-1. or 3A-2., u project application you intend for HUD to evaluat se the list feature icon to enter informati e to determine if they meet the criteria. on about each Project Name Project Type Rank Number Leverage Type This list con tains no items
+If you selected yes to questions 3A-1. or 3A-2., use the list feature icon to enter information about each project application you intend for HUD to evaluate to determine if they meet the criteria.

-FY2023 CoC Application Page 62 09/26/2023 ------------------------ --------- ------------
+Project Name Project Type Rank Number Leverage Type This list contains no items